1896. By my count, that’s the year Herman Anger opened what I consider to be the oldest bar in Omaha. This is its story.

-It didn’t become Kendall Tavern, the name by which it is known today until Murl and Lillian Kendall bought it following that incident.
-Murl had an affinity for Hamm’s Beer and began collecting memorabilia from the brewery.
-It’s been said that his extensive collection was the one of the largest in the Midwest and would put most museums to shame.
-The collection included rotating signs, beer trays, steins, old cans and bottles in addition to coasters and matchbooks.
-After Murl passed away in 2007 his family created an arrangement of Hamm’s beer cans and pool trophies that he had won over the years.
-The arrangement remains on display as a tribute to Murl.
-Kendall continues to serve cans of Hamm’s for $2.
-Today the bar remains in the hands of the Kendall family as his daughter Nancy has taken over.
+These days it’s known as Kendall Tavern, for its next set of owners, Murl and Lillian Kendall.
+Murl had an affinity for Hamm’s Beer and began collecting all the memorabilia he could get his hands on.
+His extensive collection was considered to be among the largest in the Midwest and put most museum collections to shame.
+His collection included rotating signs, beer trays, steins, old cans and bottles in addition to coasters and matchbooks.
+When Murl passed away in 2007, his family created an arrangement of Hamm’s beer cans and pool trophies that he had won over the years to display in the bar.
+It remains there as a tribute to their father.
+Kendall continues to serve cans of Hamm’s at a bargain price of just $2.
+Kendall remains in the hands of the Kendall family, with daughter Nancy operating it today.

 Please feel free to comment to share your thoughts and memories.